Two ‘commit suicide’ in two districts - Countryside - observerbd.com

 |

-A schoolgirl and a mentally-imbalanced boy committed suicide in separate incidents in two districts- Panchagarh and Mymensingh, in two days.
+Two persons including a schoolgirl committed suicide in separate incidents in two districts- Tangail and Sherpur, in two days.

-TENTULIA, PANCHAGARH: A schoolgirl reportedly committed suicide by hanging herself in Danagach area under Shalbahan Union in Tentulia Upazila of the district on Friday.

-Deceased Bithi Akhter, 13, daughter of Nur Islam of the same area, was a sixth grader at VP High School.

-Being informed, police recovered the body and sent it to Panchagarh Adhunik Sadar Hospital morgue for an autopsy.

-Officer-in-Charge (OC) of Tentulia Model Police Station (PS) Zahurul Islam confirmed the incident.

-GAFARGAON, MYMENSINGH: A mentally-imbalanced boy reportedly committed suicide by hanging himself in Kadam Rasulpur Village under Rasulpur Union in Gafargaon Upazila of the district on Thursday night.
+TANGAIL: A college student reportedly committed suicide by cutting his throat in Bhuapur Upazila of the district on Tuesday night.

-Local sources said Salman hanged himself from a litchi tree near his home at around 8pm.
-Later, his family members took him to a local doctor, who declared him dead.

-Being informed, police recovered the body and sent it to Mymensingh Medical College Hospital morgue for an autopsy.
+NALITABARI, SHERPUR: A schoolgirl, who drank poison to commit suicide, died in Nalitabari Upazila of the district on Monday.
+Deceased Shahanaz Parveen, 15, a tenth grader at Nanni Shaheed Samad Girls' High School, was the daughter of Shaha Ali of Nanni Pashchimpara Village in the upazila.

+Police sources said Shahanaz drank poison on Sunday evening.
+Later, the family members took her to Nalitabari Upazila Health Complex, where she died on Monday night while undergoing treatment.

-Gafargaon PS OC Anukul Sarkar confirmed the incident adding that an unnatural death case was filed with the PS in this connection.
+Nalitabari PS OC Basir Ahmed Badol confirmed the incident adding that, an unnatural death case was filed with the PS in this connection.